Markdorf rail disaster: Accident

-The ringing bell caused the deputy to remember the passenger train, the deputy ran onto the platform to stop the goods train, but the locomotive had already passed the station building, he had no means to get attention, lacking any lighting or even his whistle.
-According to regulations the goods train was supposed to stop regardless if the line ahead was signalled as clear, it did not, and none of the crew on the goods train noticed the deputy.
+The ringing bell caused the deputy to remember the passenger train, the deputy ran onto the platform to stop the goods train, but the locomotive had already passed the station building.
+The deputy had no means to get attention, lacking any lighting or even his whistle.
+According to regulations the goods train was supposed to stop regardless if the line ahead was signalled as clear; it did not, and none of the crew on the goods train noticed the deputy.
 The deputy then attempted to contact the signal box to set the top signal to stop the goods train, this failed as the signalman was at the level crossing 500 metres away awaiting the passing of the goods train.

-The deputy then tried contacting Kluftern, the connection was made immediately, but the passenger train had already passed the station.
-The two trains met each other on a 2.5 kilometre stretch of track, neither train noticed each other until it was to late due to thick heavy fog, and the restricted lighting of their headlamps as per blackout conditions.
+The deputy then tried contacting Kluftern, and the connection was made immediately, but the passenger train had already passed the station.
+The two trains were now on a collision course on the same 2.5 kilometre stretch of track, neither train noticing each other until it was too late due to thick heavy fog, and the restricted lighting of their headlamps as per blackout conditions.
 The passenger train triggered its emergency brakes at the last moment, the goods train did not brake at all, and at 10:19 pm the two trains collided with each other, both at a speed of 60 km/h.
 Neither locomotive overturned, but the first two carriages were completely destroyed, while two following were badly damaged, the baggage wagon plus 15 open wagons on the goods train piled up in a heap.